sargentJE/myaccess-email-campaign/LinkedInPosts/ALL-POSTS-COMBINED.md

 No. We pay every disabled tester for their time.

-Why?
-- Their expertise has value
-- Testing is real work
-- Too many "accessibility" initiatives rely on unpaid labour from disabled people
+Last week, one of our testers flagged alt text that read "image_2847.jpg" on a product photo.
+That one line of feedback?
+It took knowledge, focus, and years of lived experience to know why it mattered.

+That's expertise.
+And expertise deserves payment.

-Every MyWeb Access project creates paid work and funds our wider services.
+Every MyWeb Access project creates paid work for disabled people and funds our wider charity services.

 We'll talk more about this in our January webinar → [link]